 You start by writing a series of updates to engage your audience in the discussion.
 You do this to educate them about the subject.
 And build trust with your followers.

-Trust plays a big factor in the success of the affiliate marketing business.
+Trust plays a significant factor in the success of the affiliate marketing business.
 The more your audience trusts your content and recommendations, the more sales you can make.

-Facebook groups are also a viable option, but you have to consider what is allowed in the group.
+Facebook groups are also viable, but you must consider what is allowed in the group.
 Some groups don’t allow promotion of any kind.

 Facebook groups allow people to come together for a common cause.
 Discuss the relevant issues and share relevant content and ideas.